Yaseen Vallie

-Mohammad Yaseen Vallie, or otherwise known as Yaseen Vallie (born 30 July 1989) is a South African cricketer who plays for the Warriors.
+Mohammad Yaseen Vallie (born 30 July 1989), also known as Yaseen Vallie, is a South African cricketer who plays for the Warriors.

 Career

 Vallie was selected to play for South Africa in the 2008 U-19 Cricket World Cup as an all-rounder.
 He took 5 wickets in the six matches he played in, as well as scoring 54 runs at a meager average of 13.50.